cisco-intersight/os-discovery-tool-linux/docs/RHCOS_Installation_Steps.md

-##  ucs-tool on Red Hat Enterprise Linux CoreOS (RHCOS)
-ucs-tool docker image: `podman pull intersight/ucs-tool:1.0.0`

-### To run ucs-tool directly on worker node:
-1. Make sure you are logged in as `root` user.
-2. Container needs to be executed in "privileged" mode to access host OS details.
-3. Mount /etc/os-release /lib/modules directories into the container

-run the container using the command: `podman run --rm --privileged -d -v /etc/os-release:/etc/os-release -v /lib/modules:/lib/modules intersight/ucs-tool:1.0.0`

 ### To run as DaemonSet on OpenShift:

 To run the `ucs-tool` as a DaemonSet on OpenShift, you'll need to create a service account and grant it the necessary permissions to run privileged containers.